-Actuarial assumptions used in the June 30, 2015, valuation are based on the results of an actuarial experience study effective July 1, 2012.
+Actuarial assumptions used in the June 30, 2016, valuation are based on the results of an actuarial experience study effective July 1, 2012.

-STRS' investment consultant develops best estimates for the investment return assumption based on the target allocation adopted by the retirement board.
+STRS' investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the retirement board.
 The target allocation and long-term expected rate of return for each major asset class are summarized as follows.

+Target Long-Term Expected

-Asset Class Target Allocation Long-Term Expected Nominal Rate of Return
+Asset Class Allocation Rate of Return

 Domestic Equity 31.00% 8.00%

 International Equity 26.00 7.85

 Alternatives 14.00 8.00

 Fixed Income 18.00 3.75

 Real Estate 10.00 6.75

 Liquidity Reserves 1.00 3.00

 100.00%

-\ 10 year annualized geometric nominal returns include the real rate of return and inflation of 2.25 percent.
+\ 10 year annualized geometric nominal returns include the real rate of return and inflation of 2.25 percent and does not include investment expenses.
+The total fund long-term expected return reflects diversification among the asset classes and, therefore, is not a weighted average return of the individual asset classes.

-Discount Rate - The discount rate used to measure the total pension liability was 7.75 percent as of June 30, 2015.
+Discount Rate - The discount rate used to measure the total pension liability was 7.75 percent as of June 30, 2016.
 The projection of cash flows used to determine the discount rate assumes member and employer contributions will be made at the statutory contribution rates in accordance with rate increases described above.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2015.
-Therefore, the long-term expected rate of return on pension plan investments of 7.75 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2015.
+Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are excluded.
+Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2016.
+Therefore, the long-term expected rate of return on pension plan investments of 7.75 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2016.

-Sensitivity of the Center's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - The following table presents the Center's proportionate share of the net pension liability calculated using the current period discount rate assumption of 7.75 percent as well as what the Center's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.75 percent) or one percentage point higher (8.75 percent) than the current rate.
+Sensitivity of the Educational Service Center's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - The following table presents the Educational Service Center's proportionate share of the net pension liability calculated using the current period discount rate assumption of 7.75 percent as well as what the Educational Service Center's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.75 percent) or one percentage point higher (8.75 percent) than the current rate.